aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-pdf/_index.md

 ## Why Should You Use the Convert Range to PDF API?

-- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling rapid development and comprehensive documentation.
-Compared with building custom chart‑rendering solutions, this significantly reduces development workload.
+- **Developer‑Friendly**: Aspose.Cells Cloud SDKs reduce API integration to fewer than 10 lines of code (e.g., 7 lines in Python), significantly accelerating development compared with custom rendering solutions.
 - **Cost‑Effective**: You can convert range data without first uploading the entire workbook, saving storage space and reducing costs.
 - **Preserves Complex Excel Formatting** in a universally accessible PDF format.